abigail-ryan/hangman/README.md

 #### Structure

-* As this Hangman game works on the command line interface, information will be displayed to the player depending on their input/ requests.
+* As this Hangman game works on the command line interface, information will be displayed to the player depending on their input/requests.
 * The game rules are displayed and the player is asked if they want to play, and given the Yes/No input options.
 * When the game begins, the player is shown an empty gallows as well as a row of empty letter placeholders, in accordance to the hidden word.
 * When the player guesses a letter, if it is correct the letters are revealed in the placeholders.
 The amount of remaining guesses in unaffected.